-Israel has thousands of years of contrast.
-It’s an ancient and holy land for three of the world’s major religions and a beacon of modernity in the Middle East.
+Israel and the Palestinian Territories have thousands of years of contrast.
+These are ancient and holy lands for three of the world’s major religions and a beacon of modernity in the Middle East.

-Travellers come to Israel expecting to see an age-old world, the cradle of Judaism and Christianity.
-They walk through the Old City of Jerusalem, treading the footsteps of King Herod and Jesus of Nazareth, and find themselves steeped in spiritualty.
-But these wonders are not the end of Israel’s appeal.
+Travellers come to Israel and the Palestinian Territories expecting to see an age-old world.
+They walk through the Old City of Jerusalem, treading the footsteps of King Herod and Jesus of Nazareth, and find themselves steeped in spiritualty but these wonders are not the end of region's appeal.
 In Tel Aviv, art and culture spews from the streets, cafes call and beaches sparkle.
-It’s an astounding dichotomy; Israel’s two worlds, two millennia apart.
+Out of the cities, traditional lifestyles continue amid modern complexities.
+It’s an astounding dichotomy; two worlds, two millennia apart.

 Feel the holiness of The Dome of the Rock

 It’s one of the oldest and perhaps most beautiful works of Islamic architecture, build on the Temple Mount, the holiest site in Jerusalem for Jews, Christians and Muslims alike.